lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

 To open a window with all of your downloads on it press :kbd:`Control+Shift+Y`.
 To open PCManFM-Qt in the folder where you downloaded things right click and select on the download and select :menuselection:`Open Containing Folder`.
 To get a link for someone else to download something right click on the downloaded content right click and select :menuselection:`Copy Download Link`.

 To open a window with all of your downloads press :kbd:`Control+Shift+Y`.
 To open PCManFM-Qt in the folder where you downloaded things right click and select on the download and select :menuselection:`Open Containing Folder`.
 To get a link for someone else to download something right click on the downloaded content right click and select :menuselection:`Copy Download Link`.
 To open a downloaded file double click on it.
+To not have a download show in your history right click on it and select :guilabel:`Remove from History`.

 .. image:: firefox-downloads.png